uwePhillPhelps/IAP-2024/Tutorials/Part 1/6 - Functions II.md

 For a number of weeks, you will have encountered a bug with the monophonic synths that we have been building.

 If you press and hold a note with your left hand and then a second note with your right hand, you will notice that the oscillator is stolen by the most recently pressed note - the right hand note.

-If you now release the left hand note the oscillator should stop, even though the right hand note is still pressed.
+The problem is that the oscillator stops no matter which note we release.
+Our code does not 'care' which note is released.
+We need to fix that.

+The ideal behaviour is that the oscillator should stop *only when releasing the 'previously pushed' note*.

 In case it helps to visualise, below is an annotated screenshot of a pianoroll showing the events descried in the paragraph above.